stampedai/handbook/Onboarding Documents/Product Manifesto.md

 # Product Manifesto

 We're rethinking a century-old process.
 Stamped exists because our industry has had a hard time catching up with innovation.
-Let's alway remember that.
+Let's always remember that.

 Therefore **at Stamped, our core product value is clarity.**